Markham College: Examination results

 All students are entered for University of Cambridge ESOL (PET) Preliminary English Test in their final year of Primary education and for the (FCE) First Certificate of English examination at the age of 14.
 Secondary 5 students who choose to follow the National Programme are entered for the Certificate of Advanced English (CAE).
 Pass rates are close to 100%.

 In 2019, 148 S4 students sat 1497 IGCSE examinations, an average of over 10 per student.
 The average point score per student (MPS) was 6.07 and 10 students gained 10 or more A*-A grades.

 In 2019, the school entered 97 students for the IB Diploma with a choice of study from 41 different subjects and levels.
 This was both our largest-ever student entry and our largest-ever offering of courses.
 The average point score of 33.14 is above average for results obtained at the school since the Diploma was introduced and is nearly 5 points above the world average of 28.48.
-Markham has long held the South American record for the best IB results.
+In 2024, Markham has an IB average of 32.

 All the examination results are transparent and can be found published on Markham's website.